albertcausing/terminus-sites-delme/README.md

 # Terminus Plugin Removing Yourself As Team Member From Other Sites.

-At some point, you'll get a massive list of sites on your dashboard because you forget to remove yourself to the team members of the client site.
+At some point, you'll get a massive list of sites on your dashboard because you forget to remove yourself as team members of the client site.

 ###How to install:
 ```